CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 end
 ```

-### Bricks with diffent colors and behaviors
+### Bricks with dint colors and behaviors

-We set different colors for each row and on the second row add three gray bricks that cannot be distroyed.
+We set different colors for each row and on the second row add three gray bricks that cannot be destroyed.

-- Duplicate three the Brick's costume and set different colors; the last one is the gray one.
+- Duplicate three of the brick's costumes and set different colors; the last one is the gray one.
-- Create a gray brick that won't be distroyed
+- Create a Gray brick that will not be destroyed
 - Create the block "Set Style"
-  - Set the costume number to the value of Row + 1
+  - set the costume number to the value of Row + 1
   - If row = 1 (the first row is 0, not 1)
     - If column = 3 or 6 or 9:
 - In "when starting as a clone",
-  - call "Set Style" before showing the Sprite
+  - call "Set Style" before showing the sprite
-  - put the code after "wait until touchging ball" in a condition "if not costume = 4"
+  - put the code after "wait until touching ball" in a condition "if not costume = 4"
-- In the "winner" block increase the number of Bricks needed to finish to 3 instead of 0
+- In the "winner" block increase the number of bricks needed to finish to 3 instead of 0

 ![](assets/code/brick-colors.svg)